2025–26 Tulsa Golden Hurricane men's basketball team

-The 2025–26 Tulsa Golden Hurricane men's basketball team will represent the University of Tulsa during the 2025–26 NCAA Division I men's basketball season.
-The Golden Hurricane is led by fourth-year head coach Eric Konkol, and play their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Conference.
+The 2025–26 Tulsa Golden Hurricane men's basketball team represented the University of Tulsa during the 2025–26 NCAA Division I men's basketball season.
+The Golden Hurricane were led by fourth-year head coach Eric Konkol, and played their home games at the Reynolds Center in Tulsa, Oklahoma as members of the American Conference.

 Previous season

 The Golden Hurricane finished the 2024–25 season 13–20, 6–12 in AAC play to finish in a tie for ninth place.
-As an No. 10 seed in the AAC tournament they beat Temple in the second round of the conference tournament before losing to North Texas in the quarterfinals.
+As a No. 10 seed in the AAC tournament, they beat Temple in the second round of the conference tournament before losing to North Texas in the quarterfinals.